ArthurGareginyan/all-meta-tags/readme.txt

 * [Dedicated Plugin Page on GitHub](https://github.com/ArthurGareginyan/all-meta-tags)

 == Changelog ==
+= 1.3 =
+* Added new section with meta tags for Default Home Page and Blog Page.
+* Home Page section renamed to Static Home Page.
 = 1.2 =
 * Added the option for "Web of Trust" (WOT) verification.
 = 1.1 =